LudovicEspeel/course-web-essentials/docs/14_web_protocols/README.md

 ## Getting documents over HTTP with clients and servers

+Steps:
-1. The user types the URL in the browser (client)
+1. The user types the URL in the browser (client).
-2. The Browser translates the URL to a HTTP request
+2. The browser translates the URL to a HTTP request.
-3. The browser sends the HTTP request to the server
+3. The browser sends the HTTP request to the server.
-4. The server generates a HTTP response containing the requested file
+4. The server generates a HTTP response containing the requested file:
-    1. Find the requested file
+    1. Find the requested file.
-    2. Generate a HTTP response
+    2. Generate an HTTP response.
-    3. Add the requested file to the HTTP response
+    3. Add the requested file to the HTTP response.
 5. The server sends the HTTP response back to the client
 6. The client processes the response and generates an output for the user

+Illustrated example:

-The user types the URL in the browser (client)
+The user types the URL in the browser (client):

 ![IMAGE](./images/image23.png)

-The Browser translates the URL to a HTTP request
+The browser translates the URL to a HTTP request:

 ![IMAGE](./images/image24.png)

-The browser sends the HTTP request to the server
+The browser sends the HTTP request to the server:

 ![IMAGE](./images/image25.png)

-The server generates a HTTP response containing the requested file
+The server generates a HTTP response containing the requested file:

 ![IMAGE](./images/image26.png)

-The server sends the HTTP response back to the client
+The server sends the HTTP response back to the client:

 ![IMAGE](./images/image27.png)

-The client processes the response and generates an output for the user
+The client processes the response and generates an output for the user:

 ![IMAGE](./images/image28.png)